-The internal UCITS take these indicators into account as part of their monitoring processes (e.g., monitoring of the intensity of the issuer's GHG emissions).
-This monitoring is based on a combination of indicators (e.g., carbon footprint) and specific thresholds or rules (e.g., the target's carbon footprint cannot be in the lower decile of the sector).
-In addition to these criteria specifically established for this test, the Agent takes into account certain Principal Adverse Impact indicators in its exclusion policy.
-This methodology does not currently take into account all the indicators of the Principal Adverse Impacts listed in Appendix 1 of the Commission Delegated Regulation (EU) 2022/1288 of 6 April 2022 in this first DNSH test, but the methodology will gradually integrate these indicators as the quality and scope of the data improve.
+The Internal UCITS take these indicators into account as part of their monitoring processes (e.g. monitoring of the intensity of the issuer's GHG emissions).
+This monitoring is based on a combination of indicators (e.g. carbon footprint) and specific thresholds or rules (e.g. the target's carbon footprint cannot be in the lowest decile of the sector).
+In addition to these criteria, established specifically for this test, the Agent takes into account certain Principal Adverse Impact indicators of the Principal Adverse Impacts listed in Appendix 1 of Commission Delegated Regulation (EU) 2022/1288 in this first DNSH test, but the methodology will gradually integrate these indicators as the quality and scope of the data improve.

-The way in which external UCITS take these indicators into account depends on the due diligence carried out by their management company.
+The way in which External UCITS take these indicators into account depends on the due diligence carried out by their management company.
 Nevertheless, the Agent shall enquire, on a "best effort" basis, about the policies put in place to take these indicators into account on the basis of, in particular, pre-contractual appendices, periodic information on these UCITS and any other relevant non-financial reporting.